DrPaulBrewer/meteor-satchat/README.md

 May be online intermittently [here](http://159.65.111.7:3000)

-UPDATE 2024:  This is an old project from many years ago.
+UPDATE 2024:  This is an old project from many years ago that I managed to (barely) get running again in June 2024.
 I'm really not sure if the ham radio world really needed an internet chat room that tracks ham radio satellites (wouldn't you rather be talking on those than texting?).